simonmichael/hledger/hledger-lib/hledger_journal.m4.md

     ...
 ```

-The posting rules look just like normal postings, except the amount can be:
+These posting rules look like normal postings, except the amount can be:

 - a normal amount with a commodity symbol, eg `$2`.
 This will be used as-is.
 - a number, eg `2`.
 The commodity symbol (if any) from the matched posting will be added to this.